Takakiriy/typrm/README.md

 (For all versions)

-If specifying a search keyword consisting of multiple words, it is not necessary to enclose it in " ".
+- If specifying a search keyword consisting of multiple words, it is not necessary to enclose it in " ".
+  However, two or more blanks will be one.
-Specifying multiple words results in an AND search.
+- Specifying multiple words results in an AND search.
-If you increase the number of words, the search result will be refined.
-If you reduce the number of words, the related content will also be hit.
-The words in reverse order is also hit. e.g. `git status` or `status git` OR search is not possible.
+- OR search is not possible.
 You can OR search by several times search.
+- Even if the case is different, it will be hit, but the text with the same case will be displayed at the top.
+  In typrm, the text that hits the top is displayed at the bottom.

     $ typrm Comma Separated Value
     .../text.txt:1: #keyword: CSV, comma separated values

-Even if the case is different, it will be hit, but the text with the same case will be displayed at the top.
-In typrm, the text that hits the top is displayed at the bottom.
+(For version 1.2.0 or later)

+- You can find words in the same line even if the order of the words is reversed or there is another word in between.

+    `git status`
+    `status git`
+    `status --option git`

+- If you increase the number of words, the search result will be refined.
+  If you reduce the number of words, the related content will also be hit.
+- If the keyphrase you enter contains `#search:`, the entire line where `#search:` is replaced with `#keyword:` will also be hit.

+(For all versions)

 The more upper in the following list, the lower search score.
 - Difference numbers of words